AcmeTensorToys/esp-lua_lamp/README.rst

 * a ws2812 framebuffer object into which all drawing should happen.
 This framebuffer should be closed over in any timer callbacks.

-* a color parameter, expressed as three arguments 0-255: green, red, blue (as per ws2812 byte ordering).
+* A color palette array.
+Each entry is a string of three, where the bytes form the green, red, and blue color values (0-255), as per ws2812 byte ordering.
+Most drawings will simply use entry 1.

 ``lamp-touch.lua`` (see below) knows the naming scheme used by ``init2.lua`` and so walks the list of files on the system looking for files whose name